Distributing secure custom MCPs to your team

 The problem with local MCPs

 The default MCP setup is local — install Node, clone a repo, configure API keys, run a process.
-Fine if you’re a developer working solo.
+Fine if you’re a developer flying solo.

 Now try distributing that to a team: